driggstyler/CS260Spring/README.md

 The Leaderboards page has a tamporary table showing the "current" top players.
 ## Websocket data placeholder
 The voting page has the voting option placeholders to showcase realtime voting.
+# CSS Deliverable
+## Simon CSS
+Deployed and working
+## Link to my repository
+Still there from HTML deliverable.
+## Header, Footer, And Main Content Body
+### Header details
+Red background with Scaterrgories logo and on some pages a menu (hyperlinks are not default color).
+### Main Content Body
+White background with Black text and matching black borders for the boxes containing the text.
+Hyperlinks are not default color and turn red when hovered over.
+Text is centered on the page along with text input elements.
+### Footer
+Grey background with disclaimer and link to repository. (hyperlinks are not default color).
+### Navigation elements
+Menu in header piece have hyperlinks that are not the default color, and are centered in a row below the Title of the page.
+Other links like those in the homepage and the temporary ones to navigate triggered pages are patterned like the menu links: black text that turns red when hovered over.
+### Responsive window sizing
+Pages keep elements centered in various sized windows.
+### Application Elements, Text Content, And Images
+Elements are often in a black border box and are arranged to align center with header texts. he text is black and hyperlinks turn red when hovered over.
+Text is also centered in the appropriate places and text input fields line up where they should.
+The Scattergories logo image is present at the top of every page.
+### Git commits
+More git commmits were used to show progress.